Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Methods

 To assess the robustness of any detected progenitor signal, we repeated the regression after removing borderline Sequoia members individually and in combination, and performed a permutation test ($n = 10{,}000$ shuffles) to obtain an empirical null distribution for the progenitor $F$-statistic independent of parametric assumptions.

-An analogous framework is applied to test for dynamical evolution effects, examining correlations between MP indicators and orbital parameters ($r_{\rm peri}$, $e$, $z_{\rm max}$, $t_{\rm rh}$) and mass-loss proxies derived from initial cluster masses \citep{baumgardt18}.
+We applied an analogous framework to test for dynamical evolution effects, examining correlations between MP indicators and orbital parameters ($r_{\rm peri}$, $e$, $z_{\rm max}$, $t_{\rm rh}$) and mass-loss proxies derived from initial cluster masses \citep{baumgardt18}.